BuggleInc/PLM/src/lessons/maze/IslandMaze.md

 ## Lost between islands ##

 You thought that your algorithm was enough to escape mazes?
 Well, not every mazes...

-The we used so far only works if the entry and the exit are placed near to walls connected to the external wall.
+The *wall follower algorithm* we used so far only works if the entry and the exit are placed near to walls connected to the external wall.
 But if the buggle begins in the middle of the maze, it may exist wall sections disconnected from the external wall.